-Heritage Site works will be undertaken during 2022 on the Mod 5 site prior to the commencement of the constriction of the SWOE.
+Aboriginal Heritage Site works were undertaken during 2022 on the Mod 5 site prior to the construction commencement of the SWOE.
+Approximately 800 artefacts were salvaged as part of the MSL055 management measures.
+A report has been prepared detailing the outcomes of the measurement measures.